 The impact of climate changes is already being felt worldwide; from changing weather patterns to increased pest activity.
 Coffee is particularly sensitive to changed climatic conditions.
 As a consequence coffee farmers are suffering reduced yields and lower quality crops.
 Coffee farmers in developing countries are unfairly carrying the burden of climate change and are ill equipped to adapt or mitigate the effects.
 Climate Neutral Coffee seeks to help these farmers and halt the pace of climate change before it is too late.

-Fairtrade Climate Neutral Coffee is different in two ways.
+Fairtrade Climate Neutral Coffee is unique in two ways.

-Firstly the coffee itself is sourced from a Fairtrade Certified cooperative.
-This means that the farmers are receiving the benefits of the Fairtrade System, such as the Fairtrade Minimum Price and Fairtrade Premium.
+Firstly, the compensation takes place in the coffee chain itself, directly with Fairtrade certified small coffee farmers.
+This means that the farmers are also receiving the benefits of the Fairtrade System, such as the Fairtrade Minimum Price and Fairtrade Premium.

 What is the difference between Climate Neutral and Carbon Neutral?